 If you don’t have a good content strategy, you’re kinda screwed.

-Seriously, just think of your content strategy like a map – you need one if you want to get where you’re going.
+Think of your content strategy as a map—you need one if you want to get where you’re going.

 You’ve got to be strategic and intentional if you’re going to succeed.
 Especially when competition for attention is so tough.